-These definitely nail clippers.
+These definitely clip nails.
 They don’t do much to round the nail or take away the sharpness of the nail.
-We used our Dremmel to round the nails and take away the sharpness.
+We used our Dremmel to round the nails and take away the edge.

-Although the clippers work very easily, the finger holds don’t allow for the strength needed to squeeze the spring.
-We found instead of putting my index and middle fingers through the hole, we just put the whole thing in my palm and use them.
+Although the clippers work very efficiently, the finger holds don’t allow for the strength needed to squeeze the spring.
+We found instead of putting my index and middle fingers through the hole, we just put the whole thing in my palm and used them.
 Much easier to clip and control.

 So now you have no excuse not to trim your dog’s nails.